datacharmer/dbdeployer/docs/features.md

 [^13]: Strangely enough, this simple feature was never implemented for MySQL-Sandbox, while it was one of the first additions to dbdeployer.

-[^14]: Will use the multi source technology introduced in MySQL 5.7.
+[^14]: Uses the multi source technology introduced in MySQL 5.7.

 [^15]: Same as n.
 13.